shiningwing/gyro-aim-demo-godot/README.md

 	- A final score display when the timer runs out
 	- A ticking sound when the timer is in the last 5 seconds

+Gyro aim code in this project is based on guides from [Jibb Smart's GyroWiki](http://gyrowiki.jibbsmart.com/).

 This project uses some stock assets (prototype textures and sound effects) from [Kenney](https://kenney.nl).